IngredientsSeafood17 Popular Seafoods Consumed in France

 Langoustines are a luxury French seafood that you’ll see on a menu occasionally in Paris and often in the upscale coastal cities of France.
 Langoustines are a type of shellfish that is similar in appearance and taste to lobster.
 They are also known as Dublin Bay prawns, scampi, or Norwegian lobster.
 Langoustines are smaller than lobster, with a sweeter, more delicate flavor and a firmer texture.

-French style langoustines are typically boiled or steamed, and then served either as a whole or shelled.
-They can be served with a variety of sauces, such as garlic butter or aioli, or as part of a larger seafood platter.
+French style langoustines are typically boiled or steamed and then served either as a whole or shelled.
+They can be served with sauces, such as garlic butter or aioli, or as part of a larger seafood platter.

 Snails

-Snails are the key ingredient in the famous Escargot dish, known around the world.
-Snails are a French delicacy that is internationally renowned, and the dish has become somewhat of a national emblem in France.
+Snails are the key ingredient in the famous Escargot dish, known globally.
+Snails are a French internationally renowned delicacy, and the dish has become somewhat of a national emblem in France.

 This small seafood is typically prepared as Escargots à la Bourguignonne, where wild snails are cooked in a butter, garlic, and parsley sauce and served in their shells.
 A few slices of baguette bread come in handy to soak up the sauce.
 This is one of the best French seafood you must try if you have the chance!